Improved Generalization Bounds for Adversarially Robust Learning: Abstract

 \section{Abstract}

 We consider a model of robust learning in an adversarial environment.
 The learner gets uncorrupted training data with access to possible corruptions that may be affected by the adversary during testing.
-The learner's goal is to build a robust classifier that would be tested on future adversarial examples.
-We use a zero-sum game between the learner and the adversary as our game theoretic framework.
+The learner's goal is to build a robust classifier, which will be tested on future adversarial examples.
 The adversary is limited to $k$ possible corruptions for each input.
-Our model is closely related to the adversarial examples model of \citet{DBLP:journals/corr/abs-1804-11285,DBLP:journals/corr/MadryMSTV17}.
+We model the learner-adversary interaction as a zero-sum game.
+This model is closely related to the adversarial examples model of \citet{schmidt2018adversarially,madry2017towards}.

-Our main results consist of generalization bounds for the binary and multi-class classification, as well as the real-valued case (regression).
-For the binary classification setting, we both tighten the generalization bound of \citet*{FeigeMS15}, and also are able to handle an infinite hypothesis class $\H$.
-The sample complexity is improved from $\O(\frac{1}{\epsilon^4}\log(\frac{|\H|}{\delta}))$ to $\O(\frac{1}{\epsilon^2}(k\log(k)\VC(\H)+\log\frac{1}{\delta}))$.
+Our main results consist of generalization bounds for the binary and multiclass classification, as well as the real-valued case (regression).
+For the binary classification setting, we both tighten the generalization bound of \citet{feige2015learning}, and are also able to handle infinite hypothesis classes.
+The sample complexity is improved from $\O(\frac{1}{\epsilon^4}\log(\frac{|\H|}{\delta}))$ to $\O\big(\frac{1}{\epsilon^2}(k\VC(\H)\log^{\frac{3}{2}+\alpha}(k\VC(\H))+\log(\frac{1}{\delta})\big)$ for any $\alpha > 0$.
 Additionally, we extend the algorithm and generalization bound from the binary to the multiclass and real-valued cases.
 Along the way, we obtain results on fat-shattering dimension and Rademacher complexity of $k$-fold maxima over function classes; these may be of independent interest.

-For binary classification, the algorithm of \citet{FeigeMS15} uses a regret minimization algorithm and an ERM oracle as a blackbox; we adapt it for the multi-class and regression settings.
-The algorithm provides us with near optimal policies for the players on a given training sample.
+For binary classification, the algorithm of \citet{feige2015learning} uses a regret minimization algorithm and an ERM oracle as a black box; we adapt it for the multiclass and regression settings.
+The algorithm provides us with near-optimal policies for the players on a given training sample.